-• Helped shape four-time All-American and two-time All-Big Sky First Team honoree Lucky Dozier into one of the best safeties in NAU history.
+• Helped shape two-time All-American and two-time All-Big Sky First Team honoree Lucky Dozier into one of the best safeties in NAU history.
 In two years at NAU, Dozier recorded 134 tackles, 21 pass breakups and seven interceptions.
 He started every game during his tenure at NAU and earned the team’s Most Valuable Defensive Player award each of his seasons with the Lumberjacks.

 • In 2013, helped coach NAU to its first Football Championship Subdivision (FCS) playoff appearance in 10 years.